DevAgnihotri/MCA_Notes/Sem_3/CN/Unit_4.md

    Time taken for a packet to travel from source to destination.
 Lower delay = better QoS.

 3. **Jitter:**
-   Variation in packet arrival time; should be minimal for smooth performance (important in voice/video).
+   Time diff or Variation in packet arrival time; should be minimal for smooth performance (important in voice/video).

 4. **Bandwidth:**
    Maximum data that can be transmitted per second — determines network capacity.